 http://maltonmc.co.uk/Crop1.jpg Chief Executive, British Hospitality Association

-Ufi serves on the Events Industry Board, led by the UK Government with three aims: to help deliver more valuable business visitors to Britain in an ever increasingly global competitive environment; to recognise the role the events sector can play in driving long-term inward investment to the UK by attracting some of the world’s leading business events to the UK; and to use these platforms to boost exports, in line with government growth objectives.
+go to site Ufi is a Board Member of the Events Industry Board, led by the UK Government with three aims: to help deliver more valuable business visitors to Britain in an ever increasingly global competitive environment; to recognise the role the events sector can play in driving long-term inward investment to the UK by attracting some of the world’s leading business events to the UK; and to use these platforms to boost exports, in line with government growth objectives.

 Bonuses Ufi is also a Board Member of the London Food Board responsible for advising the Mayor of London and the Greater London Authority on food matters affecting London.

 http://zastavametal.com/?pirowok=buy-generic-Priligy-in-Des-Moines-Iowa&176=4f Ufi is an Ambassador of Room to Reward, a charity offering short breaks to men and women who care for those who cannot care for themselves.
 Ufi also serves on the Advisory Council of Hotel Future, the Advisory Board for the Global Restaurant Investment Forum and is a judge for the Global Restaurant Awards.
 She served as Chairman of Tourism Alliance in 2014 and 2015.
 Ufi is also a Trustee and Fellow of the Institute of Hospitality.